bowerth/dki/visualisation/index.md

 ---
 layout: curriculum
 title: Analytical Visualisation
-byline: Definition of analytical visualisation in OECD context
+byline: Definition of analytical visualisation in the Organisation's context
 ---

 ## Scoping